Trainee guide to the MDT meeting

 Learning to participate in clinico-multidisciplinary team (MDT) meetings is part of the core curriculum for radiology trainees.
 The Royal College of Radiologists (RCR) eportfolio Workplace Based Assessments include an MDT Assessment Tool, which is mandatory for trainees in years 4 and 5 and assesses your ability to prepare for and present at MDT meetings.

 This guide is to help trainees develop the skills required to present radiological findings at MDT meetings.
-Many of the suggestions are most pertinent to cancer MDT meetings, however the general format can be applied to non-cancer MDT meetings and clinicoradiological meetings as well.
+Many of our suggestions are most pertinent to cancer MDT meetings, however the general format can be applied to non-cancer and clinicoradiological meetings as well.

 Eportfolio MDT meeting assessment tool